Bharti Briggs powerfully evokes the mystery and magic of the sacred Ganges, and its capacity to heal and transform

 There was only the pitter-patter of our footsteps on the long winding dirt road.
 As we approached the river, the atmosphere was vibrant with a quiescent pulse of peace.
 Above the yellow-blue waters, black crows circled, their cries piercing the silence with staccato notes.
 I stood near the shore line beside a group of women pouring water from their copper vessels poised above their heads; they stood facing the first rays of the morning sun as it ignited the waters with light.
 At that moment, I felt that the Ganga was more than just a

 river _ this river was the embodiment of pure consciousness.
 Her fluid waves were a representation of the waves of the Atman, ever-flowing in fullness within Itself.
 This feeling has been reiterated many times since then in numerous baths taken in many different places.
-This feeling is magnified when I immerse my body in its waters, so soft like
+This feeling is magnified when I immerse my body in its waters, so soft like velvet, so nourishing, the touch of outer stillness meeting and melting into one’s inner

 Search for anything you wish to know in the area of body, mind or spirit on thousands of our pages on all things positive